aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 import java.io.IOException;
 ```

-## Step 1: Load the OneNote Notebook
+## Step 1: load the oneNote notebook

 Load the notebook you want to convert.
 Replace the placeholder path with the actual location of your `.onetoc2` file.